Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 In order to decode the message, we can compare the sound file with the echoes with the original sound file to find out where there are actually echoes.
 This technique is called autocorrelation.

+[how to decode without knowing orgiinal?]

 <img src = "Images/echo3.png"> </img>

 The green sine wave is altered with the echo while the black sine wave is just sin(x).
 By comparing these two we can clearly see some differences from 0 to pi, which will be where the echo is added.

-Here is an example of what happens on a larger scale.
+Here is a larger example.

+Given the encoded message, we break it apart into sections.
 <img src = "Images/An-example-of-echo-hiding.png"> </img>

 ## Echo hiding demo in Audacity